hcoles/blog/_posts/2021-03-30-dont-let-your-code-dry.md

 You might add a test or two, or remove some obviously redundant code, but the motivation to make any major change is lacking.
 You'll take the easy route to fix things, and that can make a codebase worse in ways that are difficult to measure.
 Adding a test that's highly coupled to the code is often easy.
 Adding one that isn't is much harder.

-The way you react to feedback late in development is different than the way you react when the code is still wet.
+The way you react to feedback late in development is different from the way you react when the code is still wet.
 To use mutation testing effectively you need to do it before everything has dried.

 ## How I mutation test